markrainey/ilearnt-zola/content/posts/askTheStupidQuestion.md

 <!-- more -->

-In the book [Excellent Advice for Living](https://amzn.to/3WLHCgj) by Kevin Kelley there is a quote:
+In the book [Excellent Advice for Living](https://amzn.to/3WLHCgj) by Kevin Kelly there is a quote:

 > Don’t be afraid to ask a question that may sound stupid because 99% of the time everyone else is thinking of the same question and is too embarrassed to ask it.